developer-zebra/developer-zebra-site/src/mdna/index.md

    video_type: youtube
    button_text: Learn More
  - image-location: left
-   title: New term-based licensing Puts Admins in Charge
+   title: New Term-based Licensing Puts Admins in Charge
    subtitle: New in Zebra Enterprise Browser 3.0.6
    description: Term-based licensing allows organizations to purchase Enterprise Browser licenses for a limited time period, giving administrators additional flexibility when planning projects and budgets.
 One-, three- and five-year terms available, as is a 90-day trial term.
 Also new is a 30-day evaluation term, which comes preinstalled with every EB 3.0 download.
    url: /enterprise-browser/3-0/guide/about/